Finding Strong Gravitational Lenses Through Self-Attention: Discussion

-The Bologna Lens Challenge was intended to improve the efficiency and biases of tools for finding strong gravitational lenses on galactic scales.
+The Bologna Lens Challenge was intended to improve the efficiency and biases of tools used to find strong gravitational lenses on galactic scales.
 It was clear from the challenge that automated methods such as CNNs and SVM have a clear advantage compared to conventional methods.
 The performance of all these models was evaluated using AUROC, TPR$_0$, and TPR$_{10}$ scored on the challenge set.
-An SVM model named 'Manchester SVM' won the competition in the TPR$_0$ category with a score of 0.22. \citep{Metcalf_2019, Hartley_2017}.
-The model named CMU Deep Lens scored an AUROC of 0.981 and a TPR$_{10}$ of 0.45, scoring highest in their respective categories and winning the competition \citep{Metcalf_2019, Lanusse_2017}.
-Another variant of the model, 'CMU-DeepLens', also scored an AUROC =0.98 during the challenge.
-These models were 46 layer deep ResNets with around 23 $\times 10^6$ parameters \citep{Lanusse_2017}.
-Another model worth mentioning from the challenge is the 'LASTRO EPFL', an eight-layer CNN winning the competition for the space-based dataset in the AUROC category.
-For a detailed look on the models that participated in the challenge, please refer to \citet{Hartley_2017} for the SVM, \citet{Lanusse_2017} for CMU-DeepLens and \citet{Schaefer_2018} for 'LASTRO EPFL'.
+An SVM model named Manchester SVM won the competition in the TPR$_0$ category with a score of 0.22. \citep{Metcalf_2019, Hartley_2017}.
+The model named CMU Deep Lens received an AUROC of 0.981 and a TPR$_{10}$ score of 0.45, the highest in their respective categories, and thus won the competition \citep{Metcalf_2019, Lanusse_2017}.
+Another variant of the model, named CMU Deep Lens, also received an AUROC of 0.98 during the challenge.
+These models were 46 layers deep ResNets with around 23 $\times 10^6$ parameters \citep{Lanusse_2017}.
+Another model worth mentioning from the challenge is LASTRO EPFL, an eight-layer CNN that won the competition for the space-based dataset in the AUROC category.
+For a detailed look at the models that participated in the challenge we refer to \citet{Hartley_2017} for the SVM, \citet{Lanusse_2017} for CMU-DeepLens, and \citet{Schaefer_2018} for LASTRO EPFL.

-We would like to compare the performance of these models to the performance of the encoder models to exhibit the advantages of encoder models over CNNs and SVM models.
-As mentioned earlier, we focused on the ground-based observatories' data.
-Here we are only comparing the performances of the created encoder models and the models that participated in the challenge for the ground-based observatories data only.
+We would like to compare the performance of these models to the performance of the encoder models to exhibit the advantages of encoder models over the CNNs and SVM models.
+As mentioned earlier, we focused on the data from ground-based observatories.
+Here we are only comparing the performance of the created encoder models and that of the models that participated in the challenge only for the ground-based observatories data.
 The values reported in \citet{Metcalf_2019} are used here for the comparison.